microsoft/AICentral/README.md

 See [Configuration](./docs/configuration.md) for more details.

-> The Azure Open AI SDK retries by default.
+> The Azure OpenAI SDK retries by default.
 As AI Central does this for you you can turn it off in the client by passing ```new Azure.AI.OpenAI.OpenAIClientOptions()  {
 RetryPolicy = new RetryPolicy(0) }``` when you create an OpenAIClient

 ## Minimal